PyCQA/redbaron/docs/tuto.rst

     red("print", value=lambda x: len(x) == 1).map(lambda x: x.replace("logger.debug(%s)" % x.value.dumps()))

 (:file:`.map()` will be covered at the end of the tutorial but should speak for itself.)

+You can read everything about modifications in RedBaron here: :doc:`modifying`